-It also had an antenna at the top and it was this that really saved the tower for future generations to admire – in 1910 when there were moves afoot to tear down the tower after its designated twenty year stand it was the use of the antenna in the International Time Service telegraphy of the day that prevailed.
-The Eiffel Tower held the title of the world’s tallest structure for 41 years in total until 1940 when the Chrysler Building in New York was completed.
+It had an antenna at the top and it was this that saved the tower for future generations to love.
+In 1910 there were plans to tear down the tower after its designated twenty year stand.
+The antenna was used by the International Time Service telegraphy service and this saved her.
+The Eiffel Tower held the title of world’s tallest structure for 41 years until 1940 when the Chrysler Building in New York was completed.

-Locals call the Tower the Iron Lady (“La Dame de fer”) – by day the massive and awesome size of it thrills tourists, by night it is illuminated and seems to float on the skirt of the Seine.
+Locals call the Tower the Iron Lady (“La Dame de fer”).
+By day the awesome size thrills tourists, by night it is illuminated and seems to float on the skirt of the Seine.